top of page

 In addition to the leak finders, North American DS's had some of the hydraulic tubing associated with the brakes coated with Rilsan to help prevent corrosion.
 Rilsan is a Nylon-like coating, white in color.
 These coated tubes were mostly in the rear end of the car in the exposed areas.

-According to the parts books, these tubes started showing up at different times, some in mid-1970 and then again more tubes in mid-1971.
+According to the parts books, these tubes started showing up at different times, some in mid-1970 and more in mid-1971.
 A few of the Scandinavian countries received Rilsan coated tubes in similar (but not identical) locations.
 An example of a tube with Rilsan coating is the tube to the rear brake cylinders.
 See photo.

 Rilsan coated tube for the rear brakes